rarimo/js-sdk/packages/react-nft-checkout/README.md

 # @rarimo/react-nft-checkout
 Features of the Rarimo SDK that provide React components to manage cross-train transactions with the Rarimo protocol.

+# Examples

+For example applications, see [rarimo/js-sdk-examples](https://github.com/rarimo/js-sdk-examples/) on GitHub.

 # Installation

 The library can be installed via npm or yarn.